chen2156/MSRFinalProject/README.md

 Once in the turtlebot, set the permission of the camera by doing `sudo chmod 777 /dev/video0`

 Once the permissions was set, open a new tab to run the turtlebot with the camera.
 There are two ways to run the robot.
-Both allow you to run SLAM while controlling the robot using WASD keys
+Both allow you to run SLAM while controlling the robot using WASD keys(teleopperation keys)
-The first way is to run the robot with LIDAR:
+The first way is to run the robot with LIDAR without the Gaussian Process Model running:

 `roslaunch laser_values cameraLaunch.launch runLidar:=true runGaussProc:=false`